This document will provide you with details regarding the various forms of leave covered under the Unit 7 Collective Agreement.

 International Health Plan Assistance Fund (IHPAF)

-- Purpose: cover UHIP enrolment fees for members who, because of their international status, must pay out-of-pocket for UHIP for themselves, their spouse, or dependent child(ren).
+• Purpose: cover UHIP enrolment fees for members who, because of their international status and are no longer in the funded cohort, must pay out-of-pocket for UHIP for themselves, their spouse, or dependent child(ren).
 Members who receive major external awards that fully replace funding packages are not eligible.

 U of T Family Plan Assistance Fund (UFPAF)